dami2106/Part-B-Damion/README.md

 ### Improvement 2 (Random Forest, Exponential Smoothing) :
- - Our sustainable appraoch designed to minimise energy cost per order, improving total throughput.
- - Here, the path finding and task assignment is mainly the same as in `Improvement (Cooperative A* and Hungarian Matching)` from above.
-However, I modify it to accomodate new techniques:
+ - My more sustainable appraoch designed to minimise energy cost per order so robots dont go flat, improving total throughput.
+Here, the path finding and task assignment is mainly the same idea as we discuss in imporevement 1 from above.
+However, I modify it to accomodate new ML techniques:
  - **Firstly, for the Temporal Model (Demand Volume):**
    -  Here I use a Random Forest Regressor from SKLearn.
 I train this on live data as I recieve it in the simulation.
    - The features I use for prediction are : `Hour of the Day`, `Day of the Week`, `Previous Hour's Order Volume` (lag feature).
 I also added on cyclical features by taking the Sin and Cos of hour of day.